iotaledger/goshimmer/docs/apis/ledgerstate.md

 | `outputIndex`   | int | The index of an output.     |

 ## `/ledgerstate/outputs/:outputID/consumers`
-Get a list of consumers for a given base58 encoded output ID.
+Get a list of consumers based on a provided base58 encoded output ID.
+Transactions that contains the output and information about its validity.

 ### Parameters